-My vacuum cleaner is probably my favorite cleaning tool in the house.
-Vacuuming the surfaces in my home gets them clean without a lot of effort on my part whether it is vacuuming furniture, baseboards, or carpets.
-When there is dirt, with a flick of a switch my vacuum cleaner makes it disappear.
-But as much as we rely on our vacuum cleaners, we are bound to make a few mistakes with them.
-Try to avoid these mistakes that can cause injuries or damage to surfaces and the vacuum cleaner.
+A vacuum cleaner is probably one of the most favored cleaning tools in the house.
+Vacuuming surfaces in your home gets them clean without a lot of effort on your part whether it is vacuuming furniture, baseboards, or carpets.
+With a flick of a switch, a vacuum cleaner makes dust and dirt disappear.
+You may rely on a vacuum cleaner for a lot, but make sure to avoid some common mistakes that can cause injuries or damage to surfaces and the vacuum cleaner.

 If you have to turn the vacuum over and look at the brush roll, turn off the vacuum cleaner and unplug it.
-The brush roll on a vacuum cleaner can rip out hair from your head, damage clothes, and injure body parts.
-Take caution and don't get anything near the openings on your vacuum cleaner.
+The brush roll on a vacuum cleaner is powerful enough to rip out hair from your head, damage clothes, and injure body parts.
+Take caution and do not allow anything including fingers and clothing near the openings on your vacuum cleaner.
 If you allow children to use a vacuum cleaner, these safety warnings need to be part of your cleaning lessons as well.

 Extension cords have a wattage listed or an amp rating to help you know what types of things they can power.
 Too often vacuum cleaners get used with extension cords that are not designed for them.
 Vacuum cleaners can be damaged and fire risk is increased when an improper extension cord is used.

-Don't want to take the time to pick up the penny on the floor?
+You do not want to take the time to pick up the penny on the floor?
 Think again before you vacuum over it.
 Hard and sharp objects can chip or crack the fan blade on your vacuum cleaner.
-Don't knowingly vacuum hard and sharp objects.
+You should not knowingly vacuum hard and sharp objects.
 Be sure to scan the room for these objects before you vacuum.
-It's easy to vacuum over it and hope for the best.
-It's a lot more difficult to hand over the money for a new machine.
+It is easy to vacuum over it and hope for the best.
+It is a lot more difficult to hand over the money for a new machine.